liveahero-wiki/liveahero-wiki.github.io/_events/2101newyear.md

 From 1 Jan 2021 until 15 Jan 2021 14:00 JST There will be special pack sales for 4900¥

 The special pack will include:
-- 1 Special Ether Ticket
+- 1 {% include item-icon.html id=51 %}
 - 50 {% include item-icon.html id=1 %}  (Free)
 - 1 {% include item-icon.html id=29 %}
 - 100,000 {% include item-icon.html id=35 %}

-Special Ether Ticket will be used for ten roll at Happy new year 2021!
+{% include item-icon.html id=51 %} will be used for ten roll at Happy new year 2021!
 Ether Search Gacha where the tenth roll will guarantee one of the following six 5*:
 - {% chara_link Kouki & Sirius|h1 %}
 - {% chara_link Marfik|h1 %}
 - {% chara_link Suhail|h1 %}